 Turn out into oiled bowl and cover completely with plastic wrap so the air will be trapped and allow to double.
-(This may take up to 3 hours, unless you have the Kleenmaid warming drawer in which case probably about 20 minutes rising time.)
+(This may take up to 3 hours or longer on a cold day.)

 The dough will be quite hard and dense and yet flexible.

-When happy with the rise, punch down and roll into two rectangular shapes.
+When happy with the rise, punch down and roll into two (or more) rectangular shapes.
 Fold in both long sides into towards each other.
 Tuck in the ends and seal all together by pinching the dough together.
 Roll until you have a baguette shape with pointy ends.
 (This is achieved with practice, pressing down on each end with the sides of your hands as you roll the baguette.)

 Turn over so that the seam is down and you have a nice smooth top.
-Place onto baking paper and allow to rise again.
-Cover with plastic wrap.
+Place onto baking paper and allow to rise again covered with a floured tea towel.

 Preheat pizza stone in a 220ºC oven.

-Transfer to hot oven and cook for a further 10-15 minutes.
+Carefully transfer to hot oven and cook for a further 10-15 minutes.
 Loaf should sound hollow when tapped, but crackly when squeezed gently.
 The sound of Paris!